thlib/php-jquery/README.md

 I disliked phpQuery so I made a simple 1 to 1 port of jQuery 2.0 Source
 It started as a couple of helper functions and grew to what it is now

-Lots of stuff is probably broken, no warranty what so ever.
+It is in an unfinished state because otherwise I would have never published it, lots of stuff is probably broken, no warranty what so ever.

 Dependencies
 -----------